 Learn more: How to Get a Job in IT: 7 Steps

-If you want to advance your career in IT—or pivot from another career into IT—there are other ways to go about gaining specialized education:
+If you want to advance your career in IT—or pivot from another career into IT—other ways you can gain specialized education include:

 Professional certificate: Designed for learners who want to move into a different field or excel in their current role, professional certificates typically take around six months to earn and emphasize practical and technical skills development.

-Graduate certificate: Many universities offer graduate certificates, which are similar to professional certificates in that they’re focused on skills development, but cost less and take less time to finish than a master’s degree.
+Graduate certificate: Many universities offer graduate certificates, which are similar to professional certificates in that they focus on skills development.
+However, they tend to cost less and take less time to complete than a master’s degree.

 Individual courses: Strengthen your IT knowledge by taking individual courses meant to introduce or refine your understanding of various concepts, like data analytics or DevOps.
-You can find a wealth of options—many for free—on Coursera.
+You can find many options—many for free—on Coursera.

-Projects: Completing projects independently can be an excellent opportunity to apply what you’re learning and further develop your skills.
+Projects: Completing projects independently can be an excellent opportunity to apply your learning and further develop your skills.
 You may find IT forums that offer project ideas or YouTube channels that post things to work on.
-Or complete a Guided Project on Coursera, like Introduction to Relational Database and SQL.
+Or complete a Guided Project on Coursera, like Introduction to Relational Database.

-Learn more: Computer Science vs. Information Technology: Careers, Degrees, and More
+Learn more: Computer Science vs. Information Technology: Jobs, Degrees, and More

+A master’s in information technology is an advanced degree that gives you specialized skills in IT and the opportunity to take on higher-level positions with more earning potential.
 Advance your education with online master's degrees available through Coursera.
-Rather than pull together a formal application, gain entry to Illinois Tech's Master of Information Technology by taking and passing a small number of courses.
-Or consider Northeastern's Master of Science in Information Systems—a program that sits at the intersection of IT management, business, and software engineering
+Rather than pull together a formal application, gain entry to Illinois Tech's Master of Information Technology by taking and passing a few courses.
+Or consider Northeastern's Master of Science in Information Systems—a program that sits at the intersection of IT management, business, and software engineering.

 Editorial Team